orbitdb/field-manual/01_Tutorial/01_Basics.md

 #### What just happened?

-Start with the `Ipfs.create` line.
-This code creates a new IPFS node.
+Once calling `create`, the `Ipfs.create` line creates a new IPFS node.
 Note the default settings:

 - `preload: { enabled: false }` disables the use of so-called "pre-load" IPFS nodes.
 These nodes exist to help load balance the global network and prevent DDoS.
 However, these nodes can go down and cause errors.
 Since we are only working offline